RapidsBlink/IncrementalSyncShaping/doc/yche_def.md

 criteria for last-operation categorization:

+- if it is a delete, definitely the last operation for a record
-not active in in-range inspectors, out-of-range inspectors and dead inspectors, then it is the last operation for a record.
+- else if it is not active in in-range inspectors, out-of-range inspectors and dead inspectors, then it is the last operation for a record.